 Text-based phishing

-Phishing emails and text messages are nothing new, but attackers have used AI to make their attacks more difficult to detect on a larger scale.
-Jason Monroe, Solution Consultant at Bit-Wizards, says AI can increase a hacker's pre-hack intelligence by condensing the time and effort needed to execute attacks.
+Phishing emails and text messages are nothing new, but attackers have used AI to make their attacks more dangerous and difficult to detect on a larger scale.
+Jason Monroe, Solution Consultant at Bit-Wizards, says AI can increase a hacker's pre-hack intelligence by condensing the time and effort typically needed to execute attacks.

 Forged documents